Separator

 • 12 Facebook or Instagram fans will see your message

 For social media you’re at the mercy of their algorithms in order to achieve a higher organic reach (the ability to see your posts without advertising).
-With email you can increase your open rate even more by improving your subject lines and having targeted campaign content.
+With email marketing, you can increase your open rate even more by improving your subject lines and having targeted campaign content.

 Social media has its purpose, but mostly for creating brand awareness and building community.
 Email has proven to be more powerful with a higher ROI (return on investment).
 Through the Inbox, you can drive more people to your website or other online assets, and the click-through rate (people clicking on your links) is significantly higher on email versus social media.